Bio & Incident Details

 Weapon: Gun; Unknown type

 Sheriff Edward Farr was shot and killed in Turkey Creek Canyon, New Mexico, while riding with a posse in an attempt to arrest members of a gang that had been robbing banks, trains, and postal stops in New Mexico and Arizona for several years.
 When the posse caught up to the gang there was a shootout and Sheriff Farr was shot three times and killed.
 One member of the gang was shot and killed and a second was wounded and taken into custody.
-He was sentenced to life in prison for his role.
+He was sentenced to life in prison for his role but was released in 1906.

 Posseman Henry M. Love of the Colfax County Sheriff's Department, New Mexico, was also killed in the incident.
 During the shootout a bullet struck a knife that was in his pocket, causing the knife to cut him.
 He had used the knife to treat sick cattle with a form of anthrax and was infected with the disease.
 He succumbed to the disease four days later.